aws/dcv-access-console/dcv-access-console-web-client/README.md

 2. SM_UI_AUTH_WELL_KNOWN_URI  - Change the `<replace>` to the URL of the Auth Server, with the port
 3. SM_UI_AUTH_CLIENT_ID - Should match the `client-id` of the Auth Server
 4. SM_UI_AUTH_CLIENT_SECRET - Should match `client-secret` of the Auth Server, without `{noop}`
+5. SM_UI_AUTH_ENABLE_PROVIDER_LOGOUT - Set as true (default) if the sign out event should log out from the auth provider as well (useful when using external providers)
+6. SM_UI_AUTH_LOGOUT_URI - Set as the logout endpoint when using an external auth provider, empty (default) will look for `end_session_endpoint` from the well_known json
-5. NEXT_PUBLIC_SM_UI_AUTH_ID - Should match the ending of `redirect-uris` in the Auth Server `access-console-auth-server.properties` file
+7. NEXT_PUBLIC_SM_UI_AUTH_ID - Should match the ending of `redirect-uris` in the Auth Server `access-console-auth-server.properties` file
-6. NEXT_PUBLIC_DEFAULT_PATH - Leave as `/sessions`
+8. NEXT_PUBLIC_DEFAULT_PATH - Leave as `/sessions`
-7. NEXTAUTH_SECRET - Set a string
+9. NEXTAUTH_SECRET - Set a string
-8. NODE_EXTRA_CA_CERTS - Path to cert file
+10. NODE_EXTRA_CA_CERTS - Path to cert file
-9. SESSION_SCREENSHOT_MAX_WIDTH and SESSION_SCREENSHOT_MAX_HEIGHT - Can be undefined or a value greater than or equal to 0.
+11. SESSION_SCREENSHOT_MAX_WIDTH and SESSION_SCREENSHOT_MAX_HEIGHT - Can be undefined or a value greater than or equal to 0.
 If set to 0, the resolution set in the Broker configuration will be used.
 If undefined, default values will be used.

 ## Running the development server
 ```bash